 The interviewer questions you, guiding you to tell the story of your lifetime attachments.
-After your interview is scored, you can find out whether you have a secure or insecure attachment style.
-If it's insecure, you'll also find out what type of insecure attachment it is.
+After your interview is scored, you can determine whether you have a or insecure attachment type.
+If it's insecure, you'll also find out what type of this style of attachment is.

 How Your Adult Attachment Style Impacts Your Life

-If you grew up with an insecure attachment and still carry that style with you, romantic relationships are difficult for you.
-You tend to choose romantic partners who have the same unhealthy attachment style that your primary caregiver did with you when you were a child.
+If you grew up with an insecure attachment and still carry that style with you, romantic relationships are difficult.
+You tend to choose romantic partners who have the same unhealthy attachment type that your primary caregiver did with you when you were a child.
 If you do get into a relationship, it's often a troubled one.

-When you from an insecure attachment with your child, you create attachment problems for them, too.
+When you have an attachment that's insecure with your child, you create attachment problems for them, too.
 You feel anxiety when you're caring for your child, which children pick up on quickly.
-Or, you feel disconnected with them.
+Or you feel disconnected from them.
 Your children will probably grow up with attachment problems of their own.
 You won't enjoy their childhood or the act of parenting them.

-Having a secure attachment as an adult allows you to feel free in meeting and interacting with others.
-The way you are with your main attachment figure impacts the way you are with friends and with social acquaintances.
+Having an attachment that's as an adult allows you to feel free in meeting and interacting with others.
+The way you are with your main attachment figure impacts how you are with friends and social acquaintances.
 Thus, you have a hard time building a social support system.

-Your work relationships also depend on your adult attachment style.
-Secure adult attachment helps you get along with others in a job setting without becoming dependent on them, fearing what will happen if you don't have a good work relationship, or dismissing the need to develop work relationships.
-Because of this, a secure attachment can help you achieve greater success.
+Your work relationships also depend on your attachment type, like an adult. attachment helps you get along with others in a job setting without becoming dependent on them, fearing what will happen if you don't have a good work relationship, or dismissing the need to develop work relationships.
+Because of this, a attachment can help you achieve greater success.

 Do Attachment Styles Ever Change?

 There is some evidence that attachment styles can change, although it doesn't happen very often.
 These changes usually happen after a traumatic or emotionally painful event.
-However, the fact that you might not be able to change your attachment style needn't be a cause for giving up on relationships.
-Instead, you can learn to deal with the attachment style you have in more positive ways.
+However, the fact that you might not change your attachment type needn't be a cause for giving up on relationships.
+Instead, you can learn to deal with the attachment type you have in more positive ways.